The Society in Dedham for Apprehending Horse Thieves: Offshoot organizations

 While many similar private anti-theft organizations existed at the time the Society was founded, there have been at least two organizations inspired by the Society directly.
 In 1841, 42 of 76 original members began a new organization, the Society in Dedham for Apprehending and Prosecuting Thieves.
 The Society in Hampton Beach for the Apprehension of Those Falsely Accusing Eunice (Goody) Cole of Having Familiarity with the Devil was formed in 1936 in direct response to learning about the Society in Dedham.

-The Horse Thieves Tavern at the corner of Washington and High Streets in Dedham Square also took its name from the Society.
+The Horse Thieves Tavern at the corner of Washington and High Streets in Dedham Square also took its name from the Society, and was open from 2018 to 2024.